-Apache web server has been developed by a loosely-knit group of programmers form the open source domain.
-It can be downloaded and used completely free of cost.
-The first version of Apache web server, based on the NCSA httpd Web server, was developed in 1995.
+Apache is a public-domain (i.e. open source) Web Server developed by a loosely-knit group of programmers.
+The first version of Apache, based on the NCSA httpd Web server, was developed in 1995.

 When Rob McCool, who had developed NCSA HTTPd, left NCSA in 1994, the project fizzled out.
-Since Apache web server's, source code was publicly available, many people using it had developed their own bug fixes and additional features that they needed for their own sites.
+Since the source code was publicly available, many people using it had developed their own bug fixes and additional features that they needed for their own sites.
 The patches were shared via Usenet, as there was no centralized place for collecting and distributing these patches.

 Brian Behlendorf and Cliff Skolnick had put up a mailing list and Brain set up a CVS (Concurrent Versioning System) tree, now anyone who wanted to could contribute new features and bug fixes.
 This led to a place where a group of developers could collect and distribute patches and bug fixes.
 Thus came into existence – Apache.